Demdillypickles/ShoppingList/README.md

   people looking to practice and learn GitHub, or programming in general should feel especially welcome.

-* This project will continue to recieve updates and new features for as long as there is an interest in adding them.
+* This project will continue to receive updates and new features for as long as there is an interest in adding them.
 When considering new features to add, anything that incorporates a new technology is encouraged, since this is primarily a learning project.
   (It will probably get bloated.
 A "feature manager" will included in later versions)